The potting mix indoor gardeners use to sustain houseplants can help or hinder their plants.

 - To make a mix more well-draining, you can add perlite, orchid bark, or other soil amendments

 - To buy a pre-made mix that does not require adjustments, try a cactus mix.
+It will likely still be heavier than optimal, but will certainly be a bit more well-draining than the standard bag labelled houseplant mix.

 - Be wary of mixes that include chemical fertilizers or moisture crystals.